ThamaraBhagya/ATS-Resume-Reviewer/README.md

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 ## Contact

-For questions, suggestions, or support, please open an issue or email [your-email@example.com](mailto:your-email@example.com).
+For questions, suggestions, or support, please open an issue or email [your-email@example.com](mailto:thamarabhagya755@example.com).

 ---